Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

   MyData previousValue = lc.getObject();
 ```

-{{% note %}}
+{{% note "Note" %}}
-Since in most scenarios the previous value is irrelevant, the default behavior is not to return it (i.e. `LeaseContext.getObject()` return null).
-The `RETURN_PREV_ON_UPDATE` modifier is used to indicate the previous value should be returned.
+In most scenarios the previous value is irrelevant, therefore the default behavior is not to return it (i.e. `LeaseContext.getObject()` return null).
+The `RETURN_PREV_ON_UPDATE` modifier is used to indicate that the previous value should be returned.
 {{%/note%}}

 {{%anchor asynchronousWrite%}}

-## Asynchronous write
+## Asynchronous Write

-Asynchronous `write` operation can be implemented using a [Task](./task-execution-overview.html), where the `Task` implementation include a write operation.
+An asynchronous `write` operation can be implemented using a [Task](./task-execution-overview.html), where the `Task` implementation include a write operation.
 With this approach the `Task` is sent to the space and executed in an asynchronous manner.
-The write operation itself will be completed once both the primary and the backup will acknowledge the operation.
-This activity will be performed as a background activity from the client perspective.
+The write operation itself will be completed when both the primary and the backup acknowledge the operation.
+This activity is performed as a background activity from the client perspective.

-#### Example
+### Example

 ```java